-- 1. Schools shall maintain single sex restroom and locker room facilities and shall also provide singleoccupant restroom and changing facilities.
+- 1. The Academy shall maintain single sex restroom and locker room facilities (if applicable) and shall also provide single-occupant restroom and changing facilities.
 Students may use the single-sex facilities that correspond to their current school records described above, and single-occupant restrooms and locker/changing rooms that are open to use by all students. - 2.
 This section shall not apply to a person or persons who enter a single-sex facility for purposes of - a.
 Maintenance - b.
 Providing medical assistance - c.
-Protecting a student / student(s) from a threat to good order or safety - d.
-Shelter in an emergency

-3. No student shall be compelled to use a single-sex restroom or locker/changing room facility against their wishes; access to private, single occupant facilities will be provided.
+Protecting students from a threat to good order or safety - d.
+Shelter in an emergency - 3.
+No students shall be compelled to use a single-sex restroom or locker/changing room facility against their wishes; access to private, single occupant facilities will be provided.